MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v0.md

 :::moniker range=">=azure-pipelines-2020.1"

 <!-- :::editable-content name="description"::: -->
-Pause a YAML pipeline run to wait for manual interaction.
+Use this task to pause a YAML pipeline run to wait for manual interaction.
 <!-- :::editable-content-end::: -->

 :::moniker-end